Trees

 Our urban forest

-We’ve developed several initiatives to help protect our urban forest–such as increasing foliage on our boulevards and replacing trees removed during construction work.
+We’ve developed many initiatives to help protect our urban forest – from increasing foliage on our boulevards to replacing more trees than are removed during construction.

 Is your tree a Protected Tree?